adsabs/adsabs.github.io/help/quickstart/_posts/2017-10-26-searching-for-paper.md

 - It is not generally recommended that you initially search on author affiliation as a number of publishers do not provide this information to ADS.
 Additionally, variants on institution name may confuse the search results.

 ### Fielded vs. unfielded queries
 The one-box search field accepts both fielded queries, where the user specifies the field being searched (such as *year:*) along with the search terms, and unfielded queries, where no search fields are explicitly specified.
-Unfielded queries automatically search all metadata fields and the full article text (where available); this may not produce the expected results.
+Unfielded queries automatically search all metadata fields; this may not produce the expected results.

 We recommend that you use the field tags (e.g. *author:*) when searching for a known author and/or year of publication.
 However, you do not have to type the full tag or select it from the list each time you search.
 Auto-completion is enabled, so you can start typing the tag, then press Return to accept the auto-complete when the appropriate tag is shown.
 The cursor will automatically be moved to the appropriate spot within the tag to type the search term.